Omego-Obinna/hybrid-multi-stego/README.md

 ### 7.2 Ye-Net

-The Ye-Net experiments use a fixed configuration recorded in `configs/yenet.yaml`.

-Representative settings used in the study include:
+The Ye-Net experiments use a fixed configuration, and the representative settings used in the study include:

 ```text
 epochs: 80